 with Paul Ray

-NEXT WEEK: The Eucharist and the Indissolubility of Marriage – Paul A. Ray
+NEXT WEEK: The Eucharist and the homily and the presentation of the gifts. – Paul A. Ray